Galactus-Player/web/README.md

 Galactus web is the web frontend for the galactus service.
 It uses a microservice architecture to manage rooms, sync videos, and keep track of videos in a queue.
 The Galactus web interface uses [Next.js](https://nextjs.org/) for the frontend, and client code is generated using [OpenAPI](https://github.com/OAI/OpenAPI-Specification) specs that are written for two services, [queueservice](https://github.com/galactus-player/queueservice) and [roomservice](https://github.com/galactus-player/roomservice).
+It also talks to the [sync-service](https://github.com/galactus-player/sync-service).

 # Running Galactus in Docker
 In order to run galactus, you need Docker and docker-compose.